Quantitative disorder effects in low-dimensional spin systems: Background

 Bricmont and Kupiainen~\cite{BK88H} introduced a hierarchical approximation to the random-field Ising model and proved that it exhibits spontaneous magnetization in three dimensions and no magnetization in two dimensions.
 Imbrie~\cite{I85} proved that the three-dimensional ground state of the Ising model in a weak magnetic field exhibits long range order, and this was extended to the low-temperature regime by Bricmont and Kupiainen~\cite{BK87L, BK88} using a rigorous renormalization group argument.
+Recently, Ding and Zhuang~\cite{DingZhuang} obtained a new and simple proof of the result of~\cite{BK87L, BK88}, extended the result to the $q$-states Potts model, and obtained a lower bound for the correlation length of the two-dimensional random-field Ising model at low temperature matching the one of~\cite{ding2023correlation}.
+These results were further extended by Ding, Liu, Xia~\cite{ding2022long} who proved that the model exhibits long range ordering in three and higher dimensions for any inverse temperature $\beta > \beta_c$ (where $\beta_c$ is the critical inverse temperature without disorder) as long as the strength of the disorder is sufficiently weak, and by Affonso, Bissacot and Maia~\cite{affonso2023phase} to the long-range Ising model.

 Recently in~\cite{BS102}, Bowditch and Sun constructed a continuum version of the two-dimensional random-field Ising model by considering the scaling limit of the suitably renormalized discrete random-field Ising model, and proved that the law of the limiting magnetization field is singular with respect to the one of the continuum pure two-dimensional Ising model constructed and studied by Camia, Garban and Newman~\cite{CGN161, CGN162}.